-Rob Lennox PhD BSC MA MCIPR ACIfA Email rob.lennox@archaeologists.net Rob assists in advising on the development and communication of ClfA policy and in carrying out the Institute's advocacy function, within and beyond the historic environment sector.
-Contact Rob about ClfA advocacy activities, and input into policy and decision making.
+Rob Lennox PhD BSC MA MCIPR ACIfA Email rob.lennox@archaeologists.net Rob advises on the development and communication of ClfA's policy positions, drawing on the expertise of ClfA members in conducting the institute's advocacy activities with government and with other organisations within and beyond the historic environment sector.
+Contact Rob about ClfA advocacy activities.